DIT113-V22/group-07/README.md

 [Wiki Link](https://github.com/DIT113-V22/group-07/wiki) - for further information about the project and how to get started.

-[Diagrams](https://github.com/DIT113-V22/group-07/wiki/Diagrams) - Use case diagram, Componenet diagram and more.
+[Diagrams](https://github.com/DIT113-V22/group-07/wiki/Diagrams) - A selection of use case and component diagrams.

 ----------------